jeisch/DAPHNE2/README.md

 ### Clocks

-Programmable clock generator U18 should be configured to output the following clocks: CLK0 = 120.237MHz, CLK1 = 100MHz, CLK2 = 62.5MHz, CLK3 = 125MHz.
+The programmable clock generator U18 should be configured to output the following clocks:

-CLK0 connects to MGT Quad 216, REFCLK0, pins F11/E11.
+* CLK0 = 120.327MHz connects to MGT Quad 216, REFCLK0, pins F11/E11.
 Used for FELIX DAQ.
-CLK1 connects to bank 33, pins AA4/AB4.
-General purpose 100MHz clock.
+* CLK1 = 100MHz connects to bank 33, pins AA4/AB4.
+General purpose clock.
-CLK2 connects to bank 33, pins AA3/AA2.
-Currently not used by the FPGA.
+* CLK2 = 62.5MHz connects to bank 33, pins AA3/AA2.
+Currently unused.
-CLK3 connects to MGT Quad 213, REFCLK0, pins AA13/AB13.
+* CLK3 = 125MHz connects to MGT Quad 213, REFCLK0, pins AA13/AB13.
 Used for GBE.

 The FPGA outputs a 62.5MHz clock on pins AF5/AF4.
 This clock goes to clock fanout buffer U20 and then copies of this clock go the 5 AFE chips.